Song-Sumin/hw2_Q2/README.md

-#HW2 readme
+# HW2 readme
 ## What you need
 You need Visual Studio 2022 and window 11 OS.

 And C/C++ should be available in VS2022.

-## about
+## About
-This project is about Phong Shading.
+This project is about Gamma Correction.
 To view the result image, open result.png, and if you want an explanation of the code, scroll down below.